Table of Contents

 Mock Draft For Familiarity

-Auction mock drafts are important to ensure that you're familiar with draft room features.
+Auction mock drafts are important to ensure that you're familiar with draft room mechanics.
 This familiarity is critical to keeping your blood pressure down during your real draft.

-But that's really the only advantage to doing mocks for auction draft prep, because your player preferences and your leaguemates' whims are going to severely influence the flow of your league's real auction draft.
+But that's really the only advantage to doing mocks for auction draft prep, because your player preferences and your leaguemates' whims are going to severely influence the flow of your league's draft day.

-So if you're looking for a plan of attack to use on draft day, your best bet is to find some player rankings that include each player's average auction value, or else create your own.
-Creating your own might be better advice for an experienced auction drafter, but just like in personal finance, it's important to identify what are your priorities and define your limits.
-If you can create a budget for yourself, it might help you avoid overbidding when the draft is upon you.
+So if you're looking for a plan of attack to use on draft day, your best bet is to find some player rankings that include each player's AAV, or else create your own.
+Creating your own might be better advice for an experienced auction drafter, but just like in personal finance, it's important to identify what are your priorities and define your limits ahead of time.
+If you can create a budget for yourself, it might help you avoid overspending when the drafting emotional high is upon you.
 It only takes two bidders to create a bidding war, and that's a quick way to blow up your draft budget.

 - Fantasy auction drafts typically work the same as a real-life live auction.
 One player is auctioned at a time, teams engage in free-for-all bidding, and the team willing to lay down the most money by the end wins the player to their roster.